-HUD requires HPD to collect information on every sponsor, contractor, subcontractor, etc. that receives a contract or loan agreement, funded entirely or in part by federal funds in excess of $100,000, to ensure compliance with Section 3 regulations.
-Section 3 applies to contracts for professional services and for construction work.
+HUD requires HPD to collect information on every sponsor, contractor, subcontractor, etc. that receives a contract or loan agreement, funded entirely or in part by federal funds in excess of $200,000, to ensure compliance with Section 3 regulations (or in excess of $100,000 for work funded by the Lead Hazard Control and Healthy Homes programs).
+Section 3 applies to housing rehabilitation, housing construction, and other public construction projects.

 Workforce 1 Career Centers are a service provided by SBS that prepare and connect qualified candidates to job opportunities in New York City.
 Workforce1 makes strong matches for both candidates and employers by using a unique combination of recruitment expertise, industry knowledge, and skill-building workshops to strengthen candidates’ employment prospects.
 Account Managers save businesses time and money by recruiting and screening jobseekers from a citywide pool of thousands of candidates and referring the most qualified to them.